Lucky 15 Tips

 Your return from a lucky 15 depends on how many of your four selections win and at what odds.
 The more winners, the more of the 15 individual bets pay out.

-Which bets pay out depending on number of winners
+Which bets pay out by number of winners

 Winners Winning Bets Bets Won